Home » Manufacturing Machines » Lathe Machine Operations: Types and Techniques

 Forming tools are not supposed to remove much of the material and are used mainly for finishing formed surfaces.
 Generally, two types of forming tools are used straight and circular.
 The straight type is used for wider surfaces and the circular type for narrow surfaces.

-Drilling is the operation of producing a cylindrical hole in a workpiece.
+Drilling is an operation of producing a cylindrical hole in a workpiece.
 It is done by a rotating tool, the rotating side of the cutter, known as a drill.
 In this operation, The workpiece is revolving in a chuck or a faceplate, and the drill is held in the tailstock drill holder or drill chuck.

 The feeding is affected by the movement of the tailstock spindle.
 This method is adopted for the drilling of regular-shaped workpieces.

-Reaming Operation
+Reaming

 Reaming is the operation of finishing and sizing a hole that has been already drilled or bored.
 The tool used is called the reamer, which has multi-plate cutting edges.